Looks like you are using an old version of Internet Explorer - Please update your browser

 The first task was to identify the “the earliest uncontested evidence for Homo in Africa.”5 Although some of the other articles reported comparisons to Homo habilis, both H. habilis and H. rudolfensis were rejected in favor of the earliest commonly accepted member, Homo erectus.

-It was necessary however to dispense with one particularly inconvenient H. erectus, the A.L.
-666-1 because it carries a date of 2.33 Ma, pre-dating (by evolutionary reckoning) any revised date possible for Au. sediba.
-The fossil maxilla designated A.L.
-666-1 is accepted as Homo erectus on the basis of ten features.
+It was necessary however to dispense with one particularly inconvenient Homo fossil, a fairly modern-looking maxilla from the Hadar region of Ethiopia, A.L.
+666-1, because it carries a date of 2.33 Ma, pre-dating (by evolutionary reckoning) any revised date possible for Au. sediba.
 Berger’s team explains, however, that “While the specimen does indeed align with fossils attributed to Homo, it does not do so to the exclusion of australopiths.”6 In other words, A.L.
 666-1 might not really be Homo because it is sort of a mosaic of features, including some seen in australopithecines.
 Having rejected A.L.
 666-1’s bid to be the earliest undisputed Homo, Berger may find the displaced jaw returning next year to challenge his sediba’s place for the oldest mosaic ancestor!

 Having eliminated the inconveniently old jaw from competition, Berger’s sediba only had to prove to be older than 1.90 Ma.
 This target date was settled on the basis of Homo erectus fossils from Koobi Fora, Swartkans, and Dmansi, which collectively date in the 1.78–1.90 Ma range.
 Aging sediba would require some careful manipulation of data, since the original U-Pb dating of the flowstone beneath the fossils effectively set a limit of 2.026 +/- 0.021 (2.05-2.01) Ma as the oldest possible age.